Progress report for GW18-024

 A poster presentation of Objective 2 results was given on December 4, 2018 at the University of Arizona’s Fall Student Showcase.
 The poster was presented on behalf of the Arid Lands Resource Sciences program.
 The showcase had roughly 100 attendees which included undergraduate and graduate students, post-docs, professors and university technical staff.
 Many of the attendees were unaware of the shrub encroachment phenomenon and were interested to learn about the topic.

 A poster presentation of preliminary results for Objective 2 was given on June 2, 2018 at the Science on the Sonoita Plain Symposium in Elgin, Arizona.
 The conference was attended by ~75 participants and included scientists, governmental and non-governmental land managers, producers, and interested local citizens.
 The poster was well received and a number of attendees exchanged information in order to be updated on final results as they become available.

 Aspects of this research was also presented in Spring of 2018 to roughly 150 undergraduate students enrolled in a general science course (Global Change 170) at the University of Arizona during a section on global change and its impacts on the Southwest.
-Students enrolled in this course were mainly non-science majors focusing on business, communication and psychology degrees.
+Students enrolled in this course were mainly non-science majors focusing on business, communication and psychology.
 A number of students expressed interest in this project and if given again in the future, a site visit may be included to those interested.

 From 2017-2019, I attended five conferences and five workshops in Arizona (listed below).
 These events provided great networking opportunities in which I was able to explain my research and methodology and interact with relevant stakeholders who I am hoping to interview for Objective 1.